munjyong/nextjs-discord-dashboard-template/README.md

-# A simple Discord dashboard to manage servers.
-Built with NextJS & Discord.js.
+# NextCord

+## About

+A simple template for a Discord dashboard displaying user data fetched from Discord API.

+Built with NextJS with a purpose to learn and implement the main features that it provides.

-## Features:
+## Features implemented:

-### NextJS:

--   Server-side rendering & static site generation (Hybrid)
+-   SSR & CSR
+-   OAuth2 authentication
+-   Protected routes
--   Dynamic routing
+-   Dynamic & catchall routing
 -   API routes
--   Layouts
+-   Layout components
 -   Image optimization
 -   CSS modules

-### Discord.js:

--   Authentication with OAuth2
--   Fetch all guilds
--   Guild member management (kick, timeout, ban)